CALL: 855.987.4275 or 619.887.4275

 Is cage diving always possible?

-At Tiger Beach Bahamas and Fiji we run a cage free operation for our divers.
+At Tiger Beach Bahamas we run a cage free operation for our divers.
 At Isla Guadalupe on occasion adverse weather may prevent safe cage diving operations.
 Our experienced dive operations managers will make the decision when he or she feels that your dive safety may be at risk.
 We may move to a better location or even cancel the weeks trip.
 Safety is always our first priority.
 We will never “push the envelope” at any shark site when it comes to your safety or your loved ones safety.
 In the many years we have been at Isla Guadalupe we have canceled only one expedition due to late season storms.
-We highly recommend the purchase of trip insurance to protect against unforeseen circumstances or acts of God.
+To protect against any unforeseen circumstances or acts of God, we highly recommend the purchase of trip insurance.

 How far in advance do I have to book?